MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Experiments

 \paragraph{Coarse Shape Generation} We conduct comparisons on voxel grid predicted from our proposed probabilistically merged voxel grids against single view method~\cite{gkioxari2019meshrcnn}.
 As is shown in~\tableref{multiview_voxel_accuracy}, the accuracy of the initial shape generated from probabilistically merged voxel grid is higher than that from individual views.

-\paragraph{Accuracy at different GCN stages} We analyze the accuracy of meshes at different GCN stages in~\tableref{gcn_stages} to validate that our method produces the meshes in a coarse-to-fine manner.

 \paragraph{Resolution of Depth Prediction} We conduct experiments using different numbers of depth hypotheses in our depth prediction network (\subsecref{mvsnet}), producing depth values at different resolutions.
 A higher number of depth hypothesis means finer resolution of the predicted depths.
 The quantitative results with different hypothesis numbers are summarized in~\tableref{depth_resolution}.
 We set depth hypothesis as $48$ for our final architecture which is equivalent to the resolution of $25$ mm.

-\paragraph{Generalization Capability} We conduct experiments to evaluate the generalization capability of our system across the semantic categories.
-We train our model with only 12 out of the 13 categories and test on the category that was left out. \tableref{train_except_one_category} shows that the accuracy generally does not decrease significantly when compared with the model that was trained on all 13 categories.
+We observe that the mesh accuracy remain relatively unchanged if we predict depths at finer resolutions.